sf105/sttp-book/_chapters/testing-boundaries.md

 After all, we do the same thing with just different input and output values.

 Luckily, JUnit offers a solution where we can implement the tests with just one method: Parameterized Tests.
-With a parameterized test we can make a test method with parameters.
+As the naming suggests, with a parameterized test we can make a test method with parameters.
 So we can create a test method and make it act based on the arguments we give the method.
 To define a parameterized test you can use the `@ParameterizedTest` annotation instead of the usual `@Test` annotation.